 - Running late: If you are heading to a meeting and get stuck in the traffic mid-way, using this shortcut you send a message to your team with a map of your current location, informing them you will be late for the meeting.

 - Shorten URL: There are times when you need to use services like bit.ly to shorten a URL you want to share or attach somewhere.
-This shortcut takes the URL you provide as the input and returns the shortened URL as output.
+This shortcut takes the URL you provide as an input and returns the shortened URL as output.

 - Convert burst to GIF: If you take a lot of burst-photos, you might want to try this shortcut.
 It stitches together all the burst-shots in a photo to create an amazing GIF.